bringyourownideas/silverstripe-composer-update-checker/README.md

 Checks if any of your composer dependencies needs to be updated.

-*So far this module only runs the actual checks and saves the information into a DataObject ("ComposerUpdate") - you need to take care of processing this information somehow!
-If you are considering to use this the [SilverStripe Maintenance module](https://github.com/bringyourownideas/silverstripe-maintenance) might be worth a look.*
+This module only runs the actual checks and saves the information into a DataObject ("ComposerUpdate") - the display of the information is done using the [SilverStripe Maintenance module](https://github.com/bringyourownideas/silverstripe-maintenance).

 ### Requirements